FelippeFarias/flogger/README.md

 - `w(Object? obj, {String? tag})`: Logs a warning message.
 - `e(Object? obj, {String? tag})`: Logs an error message.

-### Internal Methods (not intended for public use)

-- `_log(FloggerLevel level, String msg, {String? tag, StackTrace? stackTrace})`: Main logging method which decides how the message is logged based on the log level.
-- `_handlePrintMessage(FloggerLevel level, String msg, String tag)`: Handles how the log messages are printed to the console.
-- `_extractCallerInformation(StackTrace stackTrace)`: Extracts the caller's information from the stack trace.

 ## Contributions

 Contributions, issues, and feature requests are welcome!